agent18/agent18.github.io/_posts/2021-05-25-ea-what-to-do.markdown

 **read climate and lifestyle**, I said I will do a review of reports.

-Currently 25 people in process for 2 jobs.
+Currently 25 people in process for 2 jobs over 100 applications.
 After aptitute test by end of next week.

-Aptitude test is coming up
+Aptitude test is coming up and that it's 40 mins.

 1. Tell about your recent experience? what are you doing?